Joel Esteban

-Joel Esteban Ruiz (born 7 August 2005) is a Spanish Grand Prix motorcycle racer for Aspar Junior Team in the 2025 FIM JuniorGP World Championship.
+Joel Esteban Ruiz (born 7 August 2005) is a Spanish Grand Prix motorcycle racer for LevelUp – MTA in the 2026 Moto3 World Championship.

 Career

 European Talent Cup

 In 2021, Esteban's debut season in the European Talent Cup, he managed to step onto the podium in his first race at Circuito do Estoril, which was his only podium of the season.
 With a consistent year and a fastest lap at the Circuit Ricardo Tormo, he finished eighth in the championship with 85 points.
 His debut season caught the attention of the Aspar Junior Team, who signed him for the 2022 European Talent Cup.

 For 2022, Esteban kicked off his year by dominating the first round at Circuito do Estoril, achieving pole position, fastest lap and win in each race.

-The second round at the Circuit Ricardo Tormo followed a similar pattern, winning both races from pole position before a disqualification from the latter for a technical infringement.
+The second round at the Circuit Ricardo Tormo followed a similar pattern, with Esteban winning both races from pole position before a disqualification from the latter for a technical infringement.
 He extended his championship lead more at the Circuit de Barcelona-Catalunya, getting another pole position and finish on the podium with second place.

-His championship charge was brought to an abrupt halt, as illness would cause him to miss the two races of the next round at Circuito de Jerez.
+Esteban's championship charge was brought to an abrupt halt, as illness would cause him to miss the two races of the next round at Circuito de Jerez.
 On his return, Esteban came second at Algarve International Circuit, fifth in the first race at MotorLand Aragón, and third in the second race.

 In the final round of the season at Circuit Ricardo Tormo, Esteban finished third and recorded the final fastest lap of the season, ultimately losing the championship to Guido Pini by seven points.

 FIM JuniorGP World Championship

 2023

-With Aspar Junior Team, he moved up to the FIM JuniorGP World Championship for the 2023 season.
+With Aspar Junior Team, Esteban moved up to the FIM JuniorGP World Championship for the 2023 season.
 Esteban got his first pole positions in the second round at Circuit Ricardo Tormo, coming second in the first race – getting his first podium, and retiring from the second race.

-At the fourth round of the series in Algarve International Circuit, he collected his first win and fastest lap in the second race.
+At the fourth round of the series in Algarve International Circuit, Esteban collected his first win and fastest lap in the second race.
 A round later, he would snatch another podium in form of a third place at the second race in Circuit de Barcelona-Catalunya, where he also got another fastest lap.

-He retired from the next round at MotorLand Aragón, and in the final round of the series at Circuit Ricardo Tormo, he came seventh in the first race, bagging a fastest lap, and won the final race of the season.
+Esteban retired from the next round at MotorLand Aragón, and in the final round of the series at Circuit Ricardo Tormo, he came seventh in the first race, bagging a fastest lap, and won the final race of the season.
 Esteban finished fourth in the championship with 132 points.

 2025

-After a difficult campaign in the 2024 Moto3 World Championship, he returned to JuniorGP for the 2025 season with Aspar Junior Team.
+After a difficult campaign in the 2024 Moto3 World Championship, Esteban returned to JuniorGP for the 2025 season with Aspar Junior Team.

-He got his first win of the year at Circuit de Nevers Magny-Cours, the third round of the series, where he also got the fastest lap.
+Esteban got his first win of the year at Circuit de Nevers Magny-Cours, the third round of the series, where he also got the fastest lap.